 Commission rate risk arises from the possibility that the changes in commission rates will affect either the fair values or the future cash flows of financial instruments.
-The Fund Manager monitors daily positions to ensure that it is maintained within established gap limits, if any.
-The Fund does not have commission bearing financial assets or financial liabilities.
-Hence, the Fund is not subject to commission rate risk.
+The Fund Manager monitors positions daily to ensure maintenance of positions within established gap limits, if any.
+The Fund is not subject to commission rate risk.